Nimausfi/Simple_Microcontroller_Design/README.md

 \
 CALL: save PC+1 into link register, all registers into stack memory, and set PC=offset
 \
-RET: restore registers from stack memory ,and load program counter from the link register.
+RET: restore registers from stack memory, and load program counter from the link register.

 --------------------------------------------------------------------------------------
 **Instruction Encodings:**